vctrsm/Baguette/README.md

 ## Yet another multipurpose Discord bot

-Baguette is another multiputpose Discord bot, which will soon feature everything for all your Discord server needs.
+Baguette is another multiputpose Discord bot, which will soon feature everything for all your Discord server needs

 ## ☕ - Buy me a cofee - Means A LOT to me!